 It’s far more likely, however, that if you’re reading this that it’s not some future event I’m speculating about, rather that you’re in the midst of what I described above.
 So enough chit-chat, let’s get into those important questions you need to be asking to ensure you make the right decision in a frustrating situation.

-1) Permits: If you live in the Portland metropolitan area the heating and air conditioning contractor needs to be licensed in order to perform the work.
+- Do they have a license or permit?
+If you live in the Portland metropolitan area the heating and air conditioning contractor needs to be licensed in order to perform the work.
 They are required to pull a permit, which will likely result in an inspection to make sure everything meets code.
 While this might add cost, there are reasons why this needs to happen – all of which is to protect your family and your home.
 Improper electrical, improper exhaust, improper drainage can lead to property damage, inefficiency in operation, and even health risks to your family.
 Do you know how to ensure the work meets code?
 If not, you need to choose a provider who’s operating under the legal requirements.

-2) Load Calculation: When the comfort advisor visited your home, did he take measurements to perform a load calculation?
+- Did they perform a load calculation to properly size your new system?
+When the comfort advisor visited your home, did he take measurements to perform a load calculation?
 Do you even know what that is?
 In essence, it’s a measurement that provides an exact sizing of your furnace or air conditioner to meet the unique demands of your home.
 With variables like windows, insulation, type of construction, not all homes are alike.
 If you’re making a sizable investment, don’t you want it to be the right size system?

 If you follow these steps above, you’ll be making huge strides to ensure you are selecting a quality HVAC provider which will reduce the risks, the long terms costs, and making you comfortable in your own home.